kapelan/volue-job/README.md

 I put some effort to dockerize everything.
 There should not be problem to run project.

 PS.
 I would not say it is production ready.
 I've spent ~6h on this project, but working with akka is more consumig than standard approaches.
-Besides I was focused on deliverind POC that shows how it should be done.
+Besides I was focused on deliverind POC that shows how it should be done in my opinion.
 So there are places that requires refactorization.
 Those places are marked with comment TODO.